terba/slimmer/README.md

 ### Run as a daemon

 To run Slimmer as a daemon you can use and adapt [the init script](https://github.com/terba/slimmer/blob/master/scripts/slimmer) located in the *scripts* folder of the sources.
+It is meant to be used on Tiny Core style distributions (piCore, piCorePlayer), so it doesn't contain LSB headers used on more sophisticated distros.